nicholasconnors/docs-test/README.md

 `pip install mkdocs-jupyter` Lets you include Jupyter notebooks as pages

-Alternative theme
-`pip install mkdocs-material`
+`pip install mkdocs-material` Provides a nicer theme and a lot of additional options